 How to Make a Craft Video Podcast

-Have you ever thought about making a craft podcast but are not quite sure where to start?
+Have you ever thought about making a craft podcast but were not quite sure where to start?

-In this article, I will be covering everything from what you need to consider before you start, to uploading your completed video on YouTube.
+In this article, I will cover everything from what you need to consider before you start, to uploading your completed video on YouTube.

 I will be using text and photos to support this article.
 This is an article from my point of view only.
 There are hundreds if not thousands more out there.

-Do You Want to Be Seen in the Video or Not?
+1. Consider If You Want to Be Visible in the Video

 There are pros and cons to whichever one you choose.
 If you choose to be seen on your video, then sometimes it can be harder for the viewers to see the piece of craftwork and/or supplies you are showing to them because of the distance from the camera.
 Some podcaster's will lean forward to try to give you a better view, but some do not.